Home & Floor Plan Design

 Most of these programs include advanced tools for designing your lawn and garden so the outside of your home is as spectacular as the inside.
 These floor plan creators are also great for designing additions to an existing home or sketching your ideas for a major renovation.
 Still, you can find each of these sets of specialized tools in niche design programs.

 For example, if you have an existing home and just hope to recreate an idea you saw on a popular home renovation show, you probably don’t need a full software suite.
-Check out our review of the best interior design software to see how it can help you renovate and remodel your existing home, whether you want to knock out a wall or simply rearrange your furniture.
+Check out our reviews of the best interior design software options to see how it can help you renovate and remodel your existing home, whether you want to knock out a wall or simply rearrange your furniture.

 What Should You Look for in Home Design Software?